offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Failure Modes/XY Hole and Contour Fit_TOPIC
 ```

-By default, slicing removes or distorts areas of a contour / hole where the shape is a thin stretch, pin extrusion, or sharply acute corner.
+By default, slicing removes or distorts areas of a contour_BS / hole_BS where the shape is a thin stretch, pin extrusion, or sharply acute corner.
 That is, if there are two points on the shape's outline with a distance less than the line width, it wouldn't be able to reliably print and so the slicer attempts to work around the "thinness" by distorting or removing it.
 Real world examples where this might be encountered include models containing of fan blades, thin tubes, line art, and small text.

 ```{note}
 These areas are colloquially referred to as thin !!walls!! (not to be confused for a printed object's walls), because the problematic shape often (but not always) resembles a thin !!wall-like!! structure.